 - Waters are not assessed for any use due to insufficient or outdated data.

 - Waters are impaired but a TMDL has not been completed or is not required.
 Split into

 - impaired waters that have already had all necessary TMDLs approved by EPA.

 - imparied waters do not require TMDL development.

 - impaired waters in which the impacts are not caused by a pollutant.

 - Category Five— waters have been monitored and found to not meet one or more water quality standards.

-- TDEC's Division of Water Supply has a groundwater quality report.
+- TDEC's Division of Water Supply has a groundwater quality report that is helpful.

-- TDEC's Division of Water Pollution Control has a proposed list of impaired Tennessee waters, the 303(d) list.
+- TDEC's Division of Water Pollution Control has a proposed list of impaired Tennessee waters, called the 303(d) list.